 A transcript is a student’s complete academic record at the University of Michigan-Flint.
-Official transcripts are printed on special protective paper or created with a secure pdf format.
+Official transcripts are printed on special protective paper or created in a secure pdf format.
 The transcript is only official if it has the UM-Flint seal and the Registrar’s signature.
 Official transcripts given directly to a student will be stamped “Issued to Student” and may not be accepted as official.

 UM-Flint has partnered with the National Student Clearinghouse (NSC) to provide transcript ordering online.
 This partnership allows you to request transcripts 24 hours a day, seven days a week with tracking via text message or email available.
 The NSC website provides instructions for submitting a request, including delivery options and fees.
 You can track your order online by clicking here.

-If you need to send your official transcripts to the University of Michigan-Ann Arbor or University of Michigan-Dearborn, please contact the Office of the Registrar.
+If you need to send your official transcripts to the University of Michigan-Ann Arbor or the University of Michigan-Dearborn, please contact the Office of the Registrar.

 Rackham Transcript Information